Brought to you by MSD

 24 Hours - alarm clock

 There may not always be signs of chickenpox complications.
-However, you should look out for swollen or painful skin, difficulty breathing or dehydration.2
+However, you should look out for hot or painful skin, difficulty breathing or dehydration.2

 If you see any possible signs of complications, contact your GP, Practice Nurse or Pharmacist immediately.2

 If you have had chickenpox, you have a greater risk of developing shingles in later life.
-This can happen when the immune system is low (e.g. due to stress or certain medical conditions) and the chickenpox virus becomes reactivated.
+This can happen when the immune system is low and the chickenpox virus becomes reactivated.
 Though they are both caused by the same virus, chickenpox and shingles are different diseases.2

 WHEN TO CONTACT YOUR GP